isomerpages/moe-ast-elis/_learning-opportunities/Communicating Effectively/Facilitating Productive Classroom Discussion.md

 third_nav_title: Communicating Effectively
 variant: tiptap
 ---
 <p><em>What is a productive academic discussion?
-How can I carry out a productive academic discussion in my classroom?</em>
+How can I carry out productive discussions in my classroom?</em>
 </p>
 <h3>Overview</h3>
 <p>Productive academic discussions provide students with opportunities to
+clarify their thinking and consolidate their understanding during the lesson.
-clarify their thinking, deepen their reasoning, listen to and engage with one another’s reasoning, and consolidate their conceptual understanding of subject content.
-This course explores how teachers can facilitate such discussions in their classroom and overcome common challenges.
-You will learn through a blend of in-person and online asynchronous and synchronous learning sessions.</p>
+Such discussions can enable students to deepen their reasoning, and listen to and engage with one another’s reasoning.
+This course explores how teachers can facilitate productive discussions in the classroom and overcome common challenges.</p>
+<p>You will learn through a blend of in-person learning sessions and asynchronous
+online learning.</p>
 <h3>Learning Goals</h3>
 <p>By the end of this course, you will be able to:</p>
 <ul data-tight="true" class="tight">